 Question about Sirius SUBX1 Universal Plug and Play Boom Box Boombox

-After dissassembling my subxr2, I have come to the conclusion that the issue with my antenna not being detected is in the female contact of the antenna's plug, not with the connector in the box (as I expected to find).
+The issue with antenna not being detected is in the female contact of the antenna's plug, not with the connector in the box (as I expected to find).
 I have not yet verified this by trying a new antenna.
 Here is how to dissassemble the box in any case.

 Very carefully, with a small very flat screwdriver, remove the front grille of the unit.
 There are 8 additional screws set in deep holes that need to be removed.
 Once done, the front panel will pop right off.

 The inside of the case is a mess of wires.
 You do not need to disconnect them if you do not want to.